 For hops, you’ll want about 50 IBUs from any clean bittering hops (Nugget is my favorite), with a 60-minute addition.

 And for yeast, use your go-to English ale yeast.
 If you don’t have one, may I recommend Wyeast London Ale III (#1318)?
 I like the ester profile, and while it isn’t one of the world’s great attenuators, it doesn’t need to be because you’re about to break out your secret weapon.

-The most important ingredient in this beer is half of a 16 oz (454 g) can of Lyle’s Black Treacle (if you can’t find it at your local homebrew supply store or supermarket, look for it on Amazon) added just prior to the boil.
+The most important ingredient in this beer is up to 16 oz (454 g) of Lyle’s Black Treacle (if you can’t find it at your local homebrew supply store or supermarket, look for it on Amazon) added just prior to the boil.
 The sugars will ferment off completely—even British yeasts can manage it—but the intense burnt sugar and molasses flavors that are left behind will kick this beer up to a whole new level.
 Don’t substitute syrups, blackstrap molasses, or anything else here: Black Treacle.
 Nothing else.

 With your wonderfully complex grist and treacle duly mashed and boiled and cooled, ferment this beer slowly.
 Start a couple degrees below your typical ale yeast fermentation temperature to ensure that the yeast cells don’t get all excited about the sugar-rich environment you’ve given them and produce a ton of fusels and off-flavors.
 Ferment slowly, taking a solid 10–14 days before ramping your temperature up for a diacetyl rest.
 Treat this one like a lager, in fact…just a “warm-ish” one.